Royal Danish Air Force: 1980s

 In 1982, the number of fighter aircraft was reduced by 12 units.
-General Dynamics F-16 is introduced to replace initially the F-100 and later the F-104G.
-The Royal Danish Naval Air Service is strengthened by eight Westland Lynx Mk.
+The General Dynamics F-16 was introduced to replace initially the F-100 and later the F-104G.
+The Royal Danish Naval Air Service was strengthened by eight Westland Lynx Mk.
 80 from 1980, replacing the Alouette III helicopters.
-As a supplement to the Greenland-based C-130s the air force purchases three Gulfstream G-III.
+As a supplement to the Greenland-based C-130s the air force purchased three Gulfstream G-III.

 1990s

-In 1990, the Danish Army Air Corps purchases 12 Eurocopter Fennec lightweight attack helicopters to strengthen capabilities to perform expeditionary mission.
+In 1990, the Danish Army Air Corps purchased 12 Eurocopter Fennec lightweight attack helicopters to strengthen capabilities to perform expeditionary mission.
 The helicopters were transferred to RDAF in 2003.

 In 1992, during the Yugoslavian civil wars, the RDAF C-130 Hercules aircraft were used for transport of the 900 Danish troops participating in the UN-led mission to the Balkans.
 In 1996, a C-130 joined the NATO On-Call International Airlift Pool along with a Gulfstream aircraft.
 The Gulfstreams were replaced by Challenger planes the following year, when the Danish government ordered the three Challengers in current use.

 In 1999, following the end of the Cold War, the Danish air force was re-organised to be an "expeditionary" air force, capable of supporting international operations worldwide – but at the same time still being able to uphold its domestic air and seaward defence commitments.
 The same year, an expeditionary force of 9 F-16s to join the Operation Allied Force is approved in parliament.